Chakradhar-Rao-Marati/Trovol---Booking-Agent-through-Python-s-Django-Framework/README.md

 # Trovol---Booking-Agent-through-Python-s-Django-Framework
-Trovol is a booking agent web application currently under production, being developed using Python's Django framework, with PostgreSQL being utilized as the database model.
+Trovol, a booking agent web application currently in production, utilizes Python's Django framework for the backend and Bootstrap, an open-source framework, for frontend design.
+The Bootstrap framework was downloaded for this purpose.
+PostgreSQL serves as the database model.